shellspec/shellspec/README.md

 ### .shellspec-local

-Override project default options (Do not store in VCS such as git).
+Override the project default options to your favorite.

+### .shellspec-quick.log

+Log file used for Quick execution.

 ### report/